Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 the library is too limited and restrictive.
 I would highly recommend people use

-, but for a simple RESTful API, I found it
+it if they are using graphql, but for a simple RESTful API, I found it

 couldn't do even the simplest of SQL queries.